Chinese Community Center

-Today the organization provides services ranging from social services, training in personal and commercial conflict issues and mediation, preserving Chinese Culture as well as helping Chinese Americans to integrate well with mainstream groups, being involved with Chinese-American interests, engages in charity events, sponsorships to educational related activities, and advocate for small businesses.
-Additional services that are provided to the community are low cost rate Adult English Classes, Naturalization Service, and free tax services.

-In New York City, the CCBA is an umbrella organization of 60 member organizations representing a cross-section of New York's Chinese community.
-Other Chinese Associations affiliated with the CCBA located on Mott Street are Hoy Sing Ning Yung Association, Lin Sing Association, Chinese Merchants Association, Chinese Free Mason's, Kuomintang Eastern Region Office/Kuomintang of China in America (New York), Hok Shan Society, Chinese Aviation Development Association, Eng Suey Sun Association, Lee's Family Association, Yee Tung Association, Chew Lun Association, Soo Yuen Association, Leung Chung How Realty Corp., Hoy Yen Association, Hoy Ping Hong Hing Association, Jin Lan Association, Fung Loon Benevolent Association, Goon Shee Association, and Lum Sai Ho Association.

-There are many more affiliated Chinese Associations located throughout the Chinatown neighborhood.
-Other large organizations that they have relationships with are Greater Chinatown Community Association, Chinatown Partnership Local Development Corporation, New York Chinese School, Chinatown Day Care Center, Greater New York Chinese Community Dollars of Scholars, including mainstream organizations such as American Cancer Society, and American Red Cross Greater New York.

-New York Chinese School
+New York Chinese School New York Chinese School Homepage Official Website

 The New York Chinese School (紐約華僑學校) is a non-profit 501(c)(3) school, housed in the Chinese Community Centre.
 It has become so synonymous for students to say they attend Chinese school at 中華公所 instead of 紐約華僑學校.

-It initially opened with 20 students.
-Today, there are more than 3,000 students in grade levels ranging from kindergarten to high school and it has a faculty of approximately 50 people.
+New York Chinese School (NYCS) is one of the 60 associations affiliated with the New York Chinese Consolidated Benevolent Association.It has been officially chartered by the New York State Education Department since 1967.

+Being the first overseas Chinese school, NYCS initially began with only around 20 students in the early 20th century, but it has grown to over 3,000 students.
+It is currently the largest overseas Chinese school with an auditorium that seats over 400 people, 22 classrooms, 2 dance studios, a piano room, and a modern indoor gymnasium.

-There are weekday after-school classes from 3:30pm to 6:30pm as well as the more popular weekend morning and afternoon classes, held Saturday or Sundays from 10am-1pm, or 2-5pm.
+Weekday after-school classes run from 3:30pm to 6:30pm, and the more popular weekend morning and afternoon classes are held on Saturdays or Sundays from 10am-1:30pm or 2-5:30pm.
 Both Cantonese and Mandarin language classes are available.
 Historically, the majority of classes, especially upper-level classes, were taught in Cantonese, but recently Mandarin classes have outnumbered Cantonese classes by a 3:1 ratio and students studying Mandarin have outnumbered those studying Cantonese.
-All classes are taught traditional Chinese writing (currently used in Taiwan in contrast to the simplified writing currently used in the PRC).
+All books provide both traditional and simplified Chinese writing, but they mainly focus on simplified writing (currently used in Taiwan in contrast to the simplified writing currently used in the PRC).

 Music and art classes have been taught for many years and continue to this day.
-Additionally, the school has a summer camp.
-Recently, adult Mandarin classes have opened up.
+Additionally, the school has a summer camp, and adult Mandarin and Cantonese classes have opened up.
+Adding on, according to the website they offer coding, English + Math tutoring services for SHSAT, SAT, regents practice, and more for K-12.

+Presently, NYCS also holds competitions within classes, ceremonies, also providing scholarships and helping teenagers register in programs such as the Congressional Award.To add onto the scholarships provided, New York Chinese School has a unique system where donors, like Mr. Eric Ng (current CCBA Chairman) and Wonton Food Inc. Founded by Mr. Ching Sun Wong, fund these graduation scholarships.

+NYCS is noted to have many partnerships and collaborations, from high schools, universities, and museums to food companies, initiatives, and health centers, they have worked with countless different organizations, and they all work to support one another.